 “ATTENDING Midrasha for the past five years has had a tremendous impact on me.
-I never could have predicted how much the program would allow me to grow as a Jewish person.” ~ Illana Greenspan, Beth Israel Center, graduate ‘20
+I never could have predicted how much the program would allow me to grow as a Jewish person.” ~ Illana Greenspan, Midrasha graduate ‘20

 It is now time to register for the fall semester of Midrasha.
-Our Madison community is so fortunate to have a robust and innovative Hebrew High School program for teens in grades 8-12.
+The community of Madison is fortunate to have a robust and innovative Hebrew High School program for teens in grades 8-12.
 We are planning to meet in person this fall as long as it is safe to do so.
 We know our teens are eager to get together and we can’t wait to see everyone!
 The first night of Midrasha is Wednesday, October 6.
 Register Now >

 If you are not already taking advantage of this opportunity for Jewish learning and connection, here are a few reasons why it’s time to enroll your teen:

 We have three amazing opportunities for our students this year!
 The following four courses will be offered as electives this fall: